huggingface/blog/sagemaker-distributed-training-seq2seq.md

 ![thumbnail](assets/19_sagemaker_distributed_training_seq2seq/thumbnail.png)

-The [announcement blog post](https://huggingface.co/blog/the-partnership-amazon-sagemaker-and-hugging-face) provides all the information you need to know about the partnership.
-It includes a "Getting Started" example and all links for documentation, examples, and features.
+The [announcement blog post](https://huggingface.co/blog/the-partnership-amazon-sagemaker-and-hugging-face) provides all the information you need to know about the integration, including a "Getting Started" example and links to documentation, examples, and features.

 listed again here: